The Purdue Department of Animal Sciences proudly welcomes Julie Mahoney, Ph.D., as a clinical assistant professor.

 Mahoney spent the past five years at United Animal Health, where she most recently served as a staff research scientist.
 She led multi-species research projects, managed interns and staff and shared results from animal nutrition studies with scientists and industry partners.

 In her new position at Purdue, Mahoney will focus on developing and teaching in-person and online animal sciences courses.
-One of her key responsibilities is to expand the department’s online course offerings to reach a broader audience, which includes high school students, adult learners and industry professionals seeking continuing education.
+One of her key responsibilities is to expand the department’s online course offerings to reach a broader audience, which includes high school students, adult learners and industry professionals seeking continuing education opportunities.

 “I’m excited to return to Purdue and share my fascination of animals, science and production systems,” Mahoney said.
 “As a student, I benefited from faculty who opened my eyes to the possibilities within animal science, and I hope to provide those same kinds of experiences for others.”